logitrail/integration-docs/checkout.rst

 The bridge script should output a hidden HTML form of the details and a calculated ``mac`` field to sign the request.
 The HTML form should be automatically submitted behalf of the user.

+See :doc:`checkout/http_form_api` for further information about the form and its fields.

 Client-side JavaScript
 ======================